-coredx_ddl option Default Description -g Construct preprocessor guard from frull input filename (default is base input filename) -G guard_variable Specify preprocessor guard variable used in c/c++ headers (default is base input filename). -I include_flags Enable or disable generation of certain code components.
+coredx_ddl option Default Description -I include_flags Enable or disable generation of certain code components.
 If a flag is prefixed with '^', then disable generation of that component.
 Otherwise, enable generation of that component.
-Flags include: g: generate 'get_field()' routine for struct/union types (default is enabled) O: generate TypeObject in TypeSupport (default is enabled) p: generate 'print' routine for struct types (default is disabled) s: generate unmarshal code with extra data checks (default is disabled) T: generate TypeCode in TypeSupport source (default is enabled).
-Note '-i ^T' is equivalent to '-T' x: generate extra Type typedefs API's (default is enabled) X: generate extra X-Types defined TypeSupport API's (default is disabled) -I include path empty This option provides a path that will be searched to satisfy '#include' directives found in the IDL file(s). -I path Specify the include path, will be passed to the preprocessor. -j java_version 7 Controls some aspects of Java code generation (5 or 7).
+Flags include: D: generate extra X-Types defined sample <-> Dynamic Data conversion API's (default is no) e: generate scoped enum types (impacts traditional C++ mapping only) (default is no) g: generate 'get_field()' routine for struct/union types (default is enabled) k: strict keyword case checking (default is no) K: keyword-identifier collision is an error (only effective if strict key word case check is on) (default is off) O: generate TypeObject in TypeSupport (default is enabled) p: generate 'print' routine for struct types (default is disabled) T: generate TypeCode in TypeSupport source (default is enabled).
+Note '-i ^T' is equivalent to '-T' x: generate extra Type typedefs API's (default is enabled) X: generate extra X-Types defined TypeSupport API's (default is disabled) -I path empty This option provides a path that will be searched to satisfy '#include' directives found in the IDL file(s). -j java_version 7 Controls some aspects of Java code generation (5 or 7).

-coredx_ddl option Default Description -I language С Language: one of "c", "cpp", "csharp", "java" provide the language to use for the generated source code. -L license_file Specify the full path to the CoreDX DDS license file. -p preprocessor cpp (linux) cl.exe /E (win) Preprocessor: provide the preprocessor to use.
-The location of the specified preprocessor must be in the PATH. -S This option suppresses the generation of code for 'included' IDL files. -S This option strips the path from generated #include statements.
-It is only relevant if '-s' is in effect. -т This option suppresses the generation of 'typecode' data inline in TypeSupport. -X Specify that the input is in XML format (as opposed to IDL or DDL). -Wno- <warning></warning> Disable the warning <warning>.
-For example: -Wno- 1091</warning>
+coredx_ddl option Default Description -1 language С Language: one of "c", "cpp", "csharp", "java" provide the language to use for the generated source code. -L license_file Specify the full path to the CoreDX DDS license file. -p preprocessor cpp (linux) cl.exe /E (win) Preprocessor: provide the preprocessor to use.
+The location of the specified preprocessor must be in the PATH. -s This option suppresses the generation of code for 'included' IDL files. -s This option strips the path from generated #include statements.
+It is only relevant if '-s' is in effect. -т This option suppresses the generation of 'typecode' data inline in TypeSupport. -x Specify that the input is in XML format (as opposed to IDL or DDL). -Wno- <warning></warning> Disable the warning <warning>.
+For example: -Wno-1091</warning>

 The CoreDX DDS data type compiler generates several source code files.
-All generated files are written to the current working directory (the directory from which coredx\ddl was run), unless the -d <output\directory> option is used.
+All generated files are written to the current working directory (the directory from which coredx_ddl was run), unless the -d <output_directory> option is used.

-For additional CoreDX data type compiler options for use with Dynamic Types, refer to 0:
+For additional CoreDX data type compiler options for use with Dynamic Types, refer to the section of this guide.